Black Jack Versicherung: Erklärung und Payout – Lohnt sich das?

 The math behind the insurance 📊

 To understand why insurance is usually not a good idea, let's take a look at the math.
-If the dealer shows an ace, there are 16 cards in the deck that are worth 10 (10, J, Q, K) and 36 cards that are not.
-This means that the probability of a blackjack is about 4:9.
+When the dealer shows an ace, there are 16 cards in the deck that are worth 10 (10, J, Q, K) and 36 cards that are not.
+This means that the probability of a Black Jacks is about 4:9.

 Statistics: